-We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or inlicense other potential product candidates and to fund operations for the foreseeable future.
-We will continue to seek funds through equity offerings, debt financings or other capital sources, potentially including collaborations, licenses and other similar arrangements.
+Subject to our strategic review, our current business plan will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations for the foreseeable future.
+In addition to exploring an acquisition, company sale, merger, divestiture of assets, private placement of equity securities, or other strategic transactions, we will continue to seek funds through equity offerings, debt financings or other capital sources, potentially including collaborations, licenses and other similar arrangements.
 We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise capital, we will need to delay, reduce or terminate planned activities to reduce costs.